vidyalathabadde/simpleCUBLAS_LU/guided_simpleCUBLAS_LU_SYCLMigration/README.md

 A Separable Convolution is a process in which a single convolution can be divided into two or more convolutions to produce the same output.
 This sample implements a separable convolution filter of a 2D image with an arbitrary kernel.
 There are two functions in the code named convolutionRowsGPU and convolutionColumnsGPU in which the kernel functions (convolutionRowsKernel & convolutionColumnsKernel) are called where the loading of the input data and computations are performed.
 We validate the results with reference CPU separable convolution implementation by calculating the relative L2 norm.

 This sample is migrated from the NVIDIA CUDA sample.
-See the sample [convolutionSeparable](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/2_Concepts_and_Techniques/convolutionSeparable) in the NVIDIA/cuda-samples GitHub.
+See the sample [simpleCUBLAS_LU](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/4_CUDA_Libraries/simpleCUBLAS_LU) in the NVIDIA/cuda-samples GitHub.

 ## Set Environment Variables

 When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
 This practice ensures that your compiler, libraries, and tools are ready for development.

-## Migrate the `convolutionSeparable` Sample
+## Migrate the `simpleCUBLAS_LU` Sample

 ### Migrate the Code using SYCLomatic